mafonse88/neustar-project/README.md

 `npm install`

 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Instructions on how to run the Unit Test

+1. Run `ng test` for unit test.